 The Veterinary Council of Ireland has decided that continuing veterinary education is mandatory for renewing a licence to practise since 1 January, 2012 and annually, thereafter.
-The county veterinary officer and temporary veterinary inspectors renewing their licence to practice, will need to have achieved the required number of credits in the preceding continuing veterinary education credit year 1 August to 31 July.
+The county veterinary officer and temporary veterinary inspectors renewing their licence to practice will need to have achieved the required number of credits in the preceding continuing veterinary education credit year 1 August to 31 July.
 This is achieved through the attendance at relevant courses and eLearning modules developed by the Veterinary Council of Ireland.

-The county veterinary officer regularly attends training events organised by the FSAI.
-Any changes to documented ante-mortem or post- mortem procedures are communicated to temporary veterinary inspectors to ensure they carry out official controls in the manner prescribed by food law.
-Temporary veterinary inspectors do not attend training courses.
+The county veterinary officer regularly attends training events organised by FSAI.
+Any changes to documented ante-mortem or post-mortem procedures are communicated to temporary veterinary inspectors to ensure they carry out official controls in the manner prescribed by food law.
+As part of the annual continuing veterinary education programme, the temporary veterinary inspectors issue a signed memo to the county veterinary officer confirming they have reviewed the manual for meat inspection procedures and achieved the Veterinary Council of Ireland requirements.